wlabatey/computer_networking_a_top_down_approach/assignments/09_rtsp/README.md

 ### Example

 Here is a sample interaction between the client and server.
-The client\'s requestes are marked with C: and server\'s replies with S:.
+The client's requestes are marked with C: and server's replies with S:.
 In this lab both the client and the server are **very simple**.
 They do not have sophisticated parsing routines and they *expect the header fields to be in the order you see below*.
 That is, in a request, the first